Skip to main content (Access Key S)

 Batteries

-Batteries are found in numerous electronic devices, cell phones, MP3 players, laptops, computers, watches, cameras, etc. They come in many shapes and sizes but the most common are AAA, AA, C and D cells.
-Batteries may contain any of several heavy metals, including mercury, lead, nickel, zinc or cadmium.
+Batteries are found in numerous electronic devices, cell phones, MP3 players, laptops, computers, watches, cameras, etc. Batteries may contain any of several heavy metals, including mercury, lead, nickel, zinc or cadmium.
 They may also include corrosive liquids (sulfuric acid) or reactive metals (lithium).

 For this reason, batteries on the Champlain campus should not be put in the regular trash or recycle bins.
-Please place batteries in the blue E-Waste Collection tubes found in IDX, MIC, Hauke, Ireland, and Lakeside.
+Please place batteries in the blue E-Waste Collection tubes found in IDX, MIC, Ireland, Lakeside, or bring to the ChampSupport office in Rowell Annex.

 "E-waste" is used to describe all the spent supplies and obsolete accessories associated with computers and electronics.
-E-Waste includes pretty much everything but the computer itself: storage devices, CDs, floppy disks, hard drives, Zip disks, cell phones, i-pods, empty print cartridges, cables, cords, parts of circuit boards, video tapes, PDAs, etc.
+E-Waste includes storage devices, CDs, floppy disks, hard drives, Zip disks, cell phones, iPods, cables, cords, parts of circuit boards, video tapes, PDAs, etc.

 Please don't throw your E-Waste in the regular garbage or recycling bins.
 Keep these materials separate so we can recycle valuable resources, keep hazardous materials out of the landfill and ensure protection of privacy since the recycling company shreds the electronic media we send them.
-Please place batteries in the blue E-Waste Collection tubes found in IDX, MIC, Hauke, Ireland, and Lakeside.
+Please place small electronics in the blue E-Waste Collection tubes found in IDX, MIC, Ireland, Lakeside, the brown marked containers in res halls, or bring to the ChampSupport office in Rowell Annex.

 Fluorescent Bulbs

-If you have toner or ink cartridges that you cannot send back to be refilled (often an option for many of our large copiers) you can either drop them off in Skiff 201 or bring them to Staples on Rt.
+If you have toner, laser, or inkjet cartridges that you cannot send back to be refilled (often an option for many of our large copiers, so check here if Symquest will take them back) you can either drop them off in the copy room in the basement of Skiff, the 2nd floor mailroom at Lakeside, or the Helpdesk office in Rowell Annex.
+You can also bring them to Staples on Rt.
 2/Main Street to be recycled.
 Learn more information about the recycling program at Staples.

 Compost

 Composting is a process that takes organic waste, such as food scraps and yard waste, and turns it into a nutrient-rich soil.
-At Champlain College, food waste is collected each day and taken to a large scale composting site, operated by Intervale Compost Products and Chittenden Solid Waste District for composting.
+At Champlain College, as of Fall 2021, food waste is collected each day by our waste hauler, Casella, for composting at area biodigesters (see this article for details).
+As of January 2022, formerly 'compostable' cups, plates, and containers are no longer accepted.
+See details here.

 Food Waste